Certificate in Frontiers in Digital Government

-- understanding of the major paradigms in, and perspectives on, e-governance
+- understanding of the major paradigms in, and perspectives on, digital governance

-- consideration of policies and practices in e-government formation
+- consideration of policies and practices in digital government formation

-- analysis of processes and performance in e-government implementation
+- analysis of processes and performance in digital government implementation

-The programme is aimed at senior and middle managers in government dealing with public sector transformation and e-governance.
-It is also aimed at e-government practitioners and researchers working in the non-profit environment.
-Industry practitioners involved in the implementation of e-government will also benefit from participating in the course.
+The programme is aimed at senior and middle managers in government dealing with public sector transformation and digital governance.
+It is also aimed at digital government practitioners and researchers working in the non-profit environment.
+Industry practitioners involved in the implementation of digital governance will also benefit from participating in the course.
 The course will thus be of interest to:

 - professionals and senior managers in national, provincial and local government